hashgraph/hedera-nft-sdk/README.md

 ## Metadata builder

-The `Hip412MetadataBuilder` class streamlines the creation of NFT metadata objects in alignment with the [Token Metadata JSON Schema V2 standard](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2).
+The `Hip412MetadataBuilder` class streamlines the creation of NFT metadata objects in alignment with the [token metadata schema](https://docs.hedera.com/hedera/tutorials/token/structure-your-token-metadata-using-json-schema-v2).
 It provides a fluent interface to incrementally build up a metadata object with validation at each step, ensuring that the resulting metadata conforms to the required specifications.
 This builder class is essential for developers seeking to craft compliant NFT metadata for deployment on the Hedera network.

 ### Methods and Initialization